raghurama123/OrcaNotes/Techniques.md

 ### 8.3.1 2-point extrapolation
 ```
-Extrapolate(X/Y,basis)
+EXTRAPOLATE(X/Y,basis)
 ```
-- `X/Y` are successive cardinal numbers and `basis = cc, aug-cc, cc-core, ano, saug-ano, aug-ano, def2`
+- `X/Y` are successive cardinal numbers and `basis = CC, AUG-CC, CC-CORE, ANO, SAUG-ANO, AUG-ANO, DEF2`
-- `Extrapolate(2/3,cc)` or `Extrapolate(3/4,cc)`
+- `EXTRAPOLATE(2/3,CC)` or `EXTRAPOLATE(3/4,CC)`

 ### 8.3.2 n-point extrapolation
 ```
-Extrapolate(n,basis)
+EXTRAPOLATE(n,basis)
 ```
-- Calculate the first n-energies for members of the basis set family basis, e.g. Extrapolate(3,cc) is for 3-point extrapolation with cc-pVDZ, cc-pVTZ and cc-pVQZ.
+- Calculate the first n-energies for members of the basis set family basis, e.g. EXTRAPOLATE(3,CC) is for 3-point extrapolation with cc-pVDZ, cc-pVTZ and cc-pVQZ.

 ### 8.3.3 ExtrapolateEP2 with MP2
-- For the ExtrapolateEP2, and ExtrapolateEP3 keywords the default cheap method is the DLPNO-CCSD(T) with the NormalPNO thresholds.
+- For the EXTRAPOLATEEP2, and EXTRAPOLATEEP3 keywords the default cheap method is the DLPNO-CCSD(T) with the `NORMALPNO` thresholds.
 ```
 !
 ExtrapolateEP2(2/3,ANO,MP2) TightSCF Conv Bohrs
 ```